-The American and Canadian Associations of Orthodontists recommend that most children should have an orthodontic screening by AGE 7.
+The American and Canadian Associations of Orthodontists recommend that most children should have an orthodontic screening by the time they are seven years old.
 This allows Dr. Dionne to determine if orthodontic treatment will be required and the best time for the patient to be treated.
-Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer you to our office earlier than AGE 7.
+Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer a child to our office before they turn seven.

 What to expect at your free smile exam

 The initial appointment, which is complimentary, is a clinical assessment to determine you or your child’s orthodontic needs.
 We will review your medical record and dental history and complete a preliminary orthodontic examination.
 A panoramic radiograph may be taken as well as a 3D optical scan and intra-oral photographs to aid this exam.
 We will describe the general development status of you or your child’s teeth and any problems you may have and outline possible treatment options.
 Our goal is to give you as much information as possible before diagnostic records are taken, but please keep in mind that a detailed treatment plan cannot be put together without additional diagnostic tools.